focusthitipan/consult7/docs/QWEN_CODE_SETUP.md

 ## Performance Tips

-- ใช้ `qwen3-coder-plus` สำหรับ high-performance code analysis
+- Use `qwen3-coder-plus` for high-performance code analysis
-- ใช้ `qwen3-coder-flash` สำหรับ quick responses และ fast analysis
+- Use `qwen3-coder-flash` for quick responses and fast analysis
-- Mode `fast` เหมาะสำหรับ quick queries
+- Mode `fast` is suitable for quick queries
-- Mode `mid` เพิ่ม reasoning สำหรับ complex analysis
+- Mode `mid` adds reasoning for complex analysis
-- Mode `think` สำหรับ deep analysis (แนะนำกับ coder-plus)
+- Mode `think` is for deep analysis (recommended with coder-plus)

-**Note**: หากต้องการใช้ models อื่นๆ (qwen3-max, qwen-plus, etc.) ต้องใช้ API Key แทน OAuth
+**Note:** If you need to use other models (qwen3-max, qwen-plus, etc.), you must use API Key instead of OAuth

 ## Cost

-Qwen Code OAuth มี free tier และ paid tiers - ตรวจสอบ quota ของคุณที่ Qwen dashboard
+Qwen Code OAuth has free and paid tiers - check your quota at the Qwen dashboard